mcneel/docify/apisite/content/posts/rhino-fileio-binaryarchiveexception.md

 ---
-title: "Rhino.FileIO.BinaryArchiveException"
+title: "BinaryArchiveException"
 draft: false
 ---

+*Namespace: Rhino.FileIO*

+   Thrown by BinaryArchiveReader and BinaryArchiveWriter classes when an IO error has occured.

-# Constructors
+## Constructors
-## Rhino.FileIO.BinaryArchiveException(string message)
+#### Rhino.FileIO.BinaryArchiveException(string message)
 - (summary)
      Initializes a new instance of the  class.